-Vehicle Permits
+Driving Permits

-Year 13 boarders may have a vehicle at school if they are issued with a Vehicle Permit by the School.
-Year 12 boarders may have a vehicle at school from the end-of-year examinations onwards if they are issued with a Vehicle Permit by the School.
-Boarders must submit a completed application using the prescribed eForm.
+Year 13 boarders may have a vehicle at school if they are issued with a Driving Permit by the School.
+Year 12 boarders may have a vehicle at school from the end-of-year examinations onwards if they are issued a Driving Permit by the School.
+In both cases parents are required to write to the Housemaster explaining why a Driving Permit is sought.
+If the Housemaster supports an application the boarder must submit a completed application for consideration by the Associate Headmaster.

-Vehicle Permit applications are considered on a case-by-case basis: whether a permit is issued will depend on the reason for the request and the availability of suitable parking.
-Any boarder with a RESTRICTED licence will not have an application approved unless he/she has successfully completed a recognised defensive driving course and produces evidence of this.
-All Vehicle Permits are at the discretion of the Associate Headmaster (School Operations).
+Applications for Driving Permits are considered on a case-by-case basis.
+Whether or not a Permit is issued depends on the reason for the Permit and the availability of suitable parking.
+Any boarder with a RESTRICTED licence will not have an application approved unless he/she has successfully completed a recognised defensive driving course.